top of page

 Description - (What If, 24 Turns) This variant of the historical scenario will unfix Schofield's Army of the Ohio.
 Also, Loring's Confederates will appear from an off map position.

 Analysis - This variation of scenario 097 brings on Loring's Division for the Rebels from Atlanta.
 The Federals gain the services of part of Schofield's army which is fixed in scenario 097.
-This is a good trade for the Rebels as we gain a full division of veterans and the Yanks gain only a few weak brigades of poor troops.
-This features an enlarged map though it still has just 24 turns which won't allow you much time to maneuver to outflank the Federals.
+This features an enlarged map though it still has just 24 turns.

 Scn 100.jpg